 Wipe the Leather

 If your leather has been neglected for a while, a high chance that crap may have accumulated exists.
-You should clean it with a dry rag before you dye to create an even coat.
+You should clean it with a dry rag before you dye it to create an even coat.
 Some people use a de-glazer to remove any oils that may have gotten on the leather, and it does work.
 Also, some people claim that hydrating the leather a bit makes the dye finish smoother.
 Also, if the leather has been dyed before, it would be crucial to the first strip of the previous color before you start dyeing.

 Step 4: Select Your Dyes

 The Fiebings Pro Dye is a great oil-based dye, but if you prefer water-based dyes, you could go with Tandy’s Eco-Flo.
 It is vital to choose a dye that will give a consistent coat, such as the Pro Dye from Fiebings.
-Cutting your dye typically means to dilute it.
+Cutting your dye typically means diluting it.
 A water dye only requires you to add some water as per the guide, whereas, if it is an oil dye, you can always buy a reducer such as oil.
 Alcohol-based dyes require alcohol to dilute.